 - Trigger the positioning simulator to switch on/off the transmitter without stopping the UTC time sequence.

 - Retrieve the current UTC time of the GNSS scenario.

+The ASPs at POS Port for Uncrewed Aerial Vehicles are additionally used to:

+- Set an initial altitude above the sea level.
+Geographical latitude and longitude are defined in the test scenario and remain constant during the test execution.

+- Trigger the positioning simulator to simulate a vertical movement in the test scenario towards a specified altitude level.